DevSpirit-Man/Real_time_ChatAPP/README.md

 features:
 - Login using Google
 - Realtime chat update
-- File uplaod and send
+- File upload and send
 - Create rooms and join with friends
 - Logout or switch rooms